Primacy vs Recency of Training

 The Israelis had done something similar before their tactically brilliant preemptive strikes on the Egyptian Air Forces that kicked off the Six-Day War.
 They had flown an air patrol over the Mediterranean, north of Egypt, first thing each morning, for about two years.
 The Egyptian Air Force responded in kind, every day.
 Eventually it became a boring routine.
 The IAF would then go home, dropping off Arab radars as they approached to land.
 Then the Egyptians would land and drink their morning chai while being refueled.

-As I stood on the ramp at KKIA, north of Riyadh, Saudi Arabia, 10 years later, the Iraqis had used more planes than their usual air patrols, and flew in complete radio silence, an ominous show of force.
+As I stood on the ramp at KKIA, north of Riyadh, Saudi Arabia, 10 years later, the Iraqis had used more planes than their usual air patrols, and flew in complete radio silence, an ominous change from their normal routine.
 Suspecting a possible pre-emptive strike, Central Command scrambled just about everything we had that would fly.

 The 1703rd ground crewman I’d plied for information got interrupted by the aircrew in his headset, and went back to the business of getting his KC-135 launched.